COVID-19: advice for people living with HIV

 - If you pick up medication from the hospital pharmacy, it will be available for you to pick up from the clinic during a scheduled time slot, or we can courier the medication to you.

-If you or someone you live with has had a fever or new continuous cough in the last 14 days, please stay at home and ask a friend/relative to collect the medication for you.
+If you or someone you live with has had a fever, new continuous cough, or loss of taste or smell in the last 14 days, please stay at home and ask a friend/relative to collect the medication for you.

 Please do not come in if you have more than one month of medication at home